Proper 19 (Sept. 11-17)

 So as I get ready to leave Emmaus, at least as far as Sunday worship is concerned, I want to leave with words of encouragement.
 Gossip is a serious matter.
 And I think that we have taken it seriously enough to have made great strides in breaking the cycle.
 Let me simply finish, then, with a poignant portion of Martin Luther’s Small Catechism, his clear words about the Eighth Commandment:

-You shall not bear witness against your neighbor.Amen!
+You shall not bear witness against your neighbor.What does this mean?

 We are to fear and love God, so that we don’t tell lies about our neighbor, betray or slander them, or destroy their reputations.
 Instead we are to come to their defense, speak well of them, and interpret everything they do in the best possible light.
 (2)